StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 ##### Run Kafka Connect in distributed mode

-1. Configure and run Kafka Connect.
+1. Configure and run the Kafka Connect.

-    1. Configure Kafka Connect.
+    1. Configure the Kafka Connect.
 In the configuration file `config/connect-distributed.properties` in the **config** directory, configure the following parameters.
 For more parameters and descriptions, refer to [Running Kafka Connect](https://kafka.apache.org/documentation.html#connect_running).

         ```yaml
         # The addresses of Kafka brokers.
 Multiple addresses of Kafka brokers need to be separated by commas (,).